Judithokon/RFM-Analysis-using-Excel/README.md

-# RFM-Analysis-using-Excel

-# NeighborMart Customer Segmentation Project
+# RFM Analysis for Customer Segmentation and profiling

 This repository contains the code and documentation for the NeighborMart Customer Segmentation Project.
 The full report and detailed documentation can be found on [Medium](https://medium.com/@okon.judith/rfm-analysis-for-customer-segmentation-and-profiling-using-excel-4b837b49cbcb).